SAMS-UK/eDNA2IQI/README.md

 myTaxa <- eDNA2IQI::step2.0_annotate_ASVs(folder, parameteroptions, myASVs)
 ```

+More files will populate the "outputData" directory at this stage.
+These will be:

+> - An image file of a taxa barplot of the top 20 families that
+>   raw reads were allocated to
+>   (raw_read_taxaplot.png)

+> - A .csv and .rda of taxa allocated reads,
+>   the .rda can be imported for Step 3
+>   (taxaAllocatedReads_Family.csv, taxaAllocatedReads_Family.rda)

 **STEP 3**

 Step 3 will take the annotated taxa data.frame from Step 2, and use the